Updated: January 2020

 With these plugins, you can selectively disable plugins by any post type or WordPress-managed URL.
 But if you’ve read our recommendations about plugins and themes, you know we usually choose the lightest plugin when possible.
 Smaller file size usually equates with efficiency, which means it will probably load and work faster.

-Of the three plugins, Plugin Logic (only 100+ active installs) is the simpler and easier to use.
+Of the four plugins, Plugin Logic (only 100+ active installs) is the simpler and easier to use.
 It hasn’t been downloaded much yet compared to Plugin Organizer (10,000+ installs).
 Using the Plugin Organizer is more complicated because it let’s you change the plugin load order.
 Changing the load order can help prevent plugin conflicts, which is a nice bonus feature if you need it – but we don’t, so we’ll stick with Plugin Logic.

 Video Tutorials for Plugin Organizer (The fact people have created video tutorials indicates the plugin setup is complicated.):